-(1) information processing, and physical activities required for studying the expertise Has superior ability for all the elements regarding communication, information processing, and physical activities required for studying the expertise. communication, information processing, and Has basic ability for all the elements regarding communication, information processing, and physical activities required for studying the expertise.
-A b (2) Basic experiment abilities and skills required for studying the expertise required for studying the expertise and is capable of Generally has basic experiment abilities and skills required for studying the expertise and is capable of giving support to execution. i l i t i (3) various characteristics of hydrosphere characteristics of hydrosphere organisms and 1 2 2 2 Capable of substantially analyzing and evaluating characteristics of hydrosphere organisms and hydrosphere environment. e s & s (4) Basic skills and analysis methods for breeding and management of hydrosphere methods for breeding and management of hydrosphere organisms and is capable of breeding and management of hydrosphere Has substantially acquired basic skills and analysis methods for breeding and management of hydrosphere organisms and is capable of assisting the breeding and management k i (5) of fishery for human lives and the impact of roles of fishery for human lives and the impact of it fishery for human lives and the impact of it on Capable of substantially analyzing and evaluating roles of fishery for human lives and the impact of it on hydrosphere environment.
-(6) Ability for reading and communication in English regarding hydrosphere organisms Has very advanced ability for reading English texts, is capable of understanding technical manuals, and has acquired sufficient and profound capability for international communication.
-Has advanced ability for reading English texts, is capable of understanding technical manuals for some extent, and has acquired sufficient and profound capability for international communication.
+((1) Basic ability for communication, information processing, and physical activities required for studying the expertise Has superior ability for all the elements regarding communication, information processing, and physical activities required for studying the expertise. communication, information processing, and Has basic ability for all the elements regarding communication, information processing, and physical activities required for studying the expertise.
+A (b required for studying the expertise and is capable of Generally has basic experiment abilities and skills required for studying the expertise and is capable of giving support to execution. i l i (t i (3) various characteristics of hydrosphere characteristics of hydrosphere organisms and 1 5 6 6 Capable of substantially analyzing and evaluating characteristics of hydrosphere organisms and hydrosphere environment. e s & ( s (4) Basic skills and analysis methods for breeding and management of hydrosphere organisms methods for breeding and management of hydrosphere organisms and is capable of breeding and management of hydrosphere Has substantially acquired basic skills and analysis methods for breeding and management of hydrosphere organisms and is capable of assisting the breeding and management k i (5) of fishery for human lives and the impact of roles of fishery for human lives and the impact of it Capable of substantially analyzing and evaluating roles of fishery for human lives and the impact of it on hydrosphere environment.
+(Ability for reading and communication in English regarding hydrosphere organisms Has very advanced ability for reading English texts, is capable of understanding technical manuals, and has acquired sufficient and profound conshility for Has advanced ability for reading English texts, is capable of understanding technical manuals for some extent, and has acquired sufficient and profound capability for international communication.
 Has ability for reading English texts, is capable of partly understanding technical manuals, and has acquired sufficient and profound capability for international communication.

-c a n p s a i b v i e i i (1) pursue for a specific phenomenon related to hydrosphere organisms, organize his/her own opinion, logically publish them orally Has advanced capabilities regarding elements of comprehensive ability and skills for such as identification of targeted issues, information processing, statistical analysis, and responsive communication. comprehensive ability and skills for such as identification of targeted issues, information Has basic capabilities regarding elements of comprehensive ability and skills for such as identification of targeted issues, information processing, statistical organization, and responsive communication. -- ----- -- --- --- --
+c a n p s i i b v i e i i (1) pursue for a specific phenomenon related to Has advanced capabilities regarding elements of comprehensive ability and skills for such as identification of targeted issues, information processing, statistical analysis, and responsive communication. comprehensive ability and skills for such as identification of targeted issues, information processing, statistical analysis, and responsive Has basic capabilities regarding elements of comprehensive ability and skills for such as identification of targeted issues, information processing, statistical organization, and responsive communication. -- ----- --- --- -- --